juliangut/slim-controller/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/juliangut/slim-controller.svg?style=flat-square)](https://scrutinizer-ci.com/g/juliangut/slim-controller)
 [![Total Downloads](https://img.shields.io/packagist/dt/juliangut/slim-controller.svg?style=flat-square)](https://packagist.org/packages/juliangut/slim-controller)

-# Juliangut Slim Framework controller creator
+# Slim3 controller management

-Class route creation boilerplate, allows you to define your controller classes as services to be pulled out from it easily, extending from a base controller class.
+Class route creation boilerplate, allows you to define your controller classes as services to be pulled out from container easily, extending from a base controller class.

+In your class route you can access services as you would in a function route.

 This package is specially created for DI containers that doesn't provide auto discovery of services.
 Default Slim container based on Pimple does not.
 If you use another DI container such as [PHP-DI](https://github.com/PHP-DI/PHP-DI) you don't need this package so give it a try with [juliangut/slim-php-di](https://github.com/juliangut/slim-php-di)